richie-ma/cme.mdp/README.md

 ## Updates

-I Manually restored the `order_book()` function from commit `3e4bd94` as some necessary loops cannot be avoided in processing consolidated limit order book.
+I manually restored the `order_book()` function from commit `3e4bd94` as some necessary loops cannot be avoided in processing consolidated limit order book.

 ## Introduction